SamuelHLewis/sRNAQC/README.md

 ```bash
 bash sRNAQC.sh -i reads.fastq
 ```
-VirusFinder accepts the following additional arguments (all of which have defaults already set):
+sRNAQC accepts the following additional arguments (all of which have defaults already set):

 -a (3' adapter sequence)